Greenville, South Carolina: Radio

 Greenville is part of the Greenville-Spartanburg-Anderson Arbitron Metro which is the nation's 59th largest radio market with a person 12+ population of 813,700.
-See the box below for the local radio stations:
+The box below lists the local radio stations:

 Television

 Greenville is part of the Greenville-Spartanburg-Anderson-Asheville DMA, which is the nation's 36th largest television market.
 See the box below for the local television stations:

-Demographics

-Greenville is the largest principal city of the Greenville-Anderson-Mauldin Metropolitan Statistical Area, a metropolitan area that covers Greenville, Laurens, Anderson and Pickens counties and had a combined population of 874,869 as of 2015.

-Since South Carolina law makes annexing the suburban areas around cities difficult, Greenville's city proper population is small as a proportion of the total population of the urbanized area.

-2020 census

-As of the 2020 United States census, there were 70,720 people, 32,250 households, and 15,431 families residing in the city.